loryanstrant/M365errors/README.md

 # Microsoft 365 Errors
-A place to track typos found in Microsoft 365 services, incorrect logos, etc.
+A place to track typos and incorrect logos found in Microsoft 365 services.

 The rules are simple:
 1. If it's just a text issue on docs.microsoft.com and you can edit the page - go right ahead and do that, no need to create an issue here if you can fix it yourself!